Virtual environments

 What is a “virtual environment”?

 Virtual environments allow us to create isolated installations of Python, along with installed modules.
-We often create virtual environments for specific projects—so that installing or uninstalling modules for one project does not break the other project.
+We often create virtual environments for specific projects—so that installing or uninstalling modules for one project does not break dependencies in another project.

-To create virtual environments, we use Python’s venv module.
+To create a virtual environment, we use Python’s venv module.

 The venv module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.
 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.